GiraffeChain/giraffe/documentation/docs/testnets.md

 My goal is to make it as easy as possible to _use_ the testnets.
 At the moment, I simply fund the public wallet and invite you to transfer _some_ tokens from it as needed.
 That will most likely be abused at some point, so I'll come up with a different faucet approach soon.

-The 0th testnet has already been wiped, Giraffe is now on the 1st testnet.
+Testnets 0 and 1 have already concluded.

-## Testnet 1
+## Testnet 2
 Open the [Wallet/App](https://testnet.giraffechain.com) to see the current state of the chain, access your funds, stake, and more.

 If you want to help with relay operations, you can do so using Docker.